Ridgefield Police Department

 Referral to Superior Court

-Detective Durling also investigates adult cases, assists fellow Detectives and teaches D.A.R.E.
+Detective Dardis also investigates adult cases and assists fellow Detectives.

 The Ridgefield Police Department has a five (5) member Commendation Board.
 This Board is chaired by the Department's Executive Officer.
 The other four (4) members consist of Officers of various rank from within the Department.
 These four members are rotated every few years.